-Further, such amnesty will be additionally extended 1) to protect any bystander acting in good faith or a reporting individual acting in good faith that discloses a potential violation of any other provision contained within the Title IX or Equity policy and 2) to provide amnesty for any other minor policy violations of the Student Code of Conduct or Employee handbook as deemed appropriate by the Director of Title IX and Civil Rights.
+Further, such amnesty will be additionally extended 1) to protect any bystander acting in good faith or a reporting individual acting in good faith that discloses a potential violation of any other provision contained within the Title IX and Equity policy and 2) to provide amnesty for any other minor policy violations of the Student Code of Conduct or Employee Handbook as deemed appropriate by the Title IX Coordinator.

 Simon's Rock may, however, initiate an educational discussion or pursue other educational remedies regarding alcohol or other drugs.
 The amnesty policy applies to Simon's Rock's student conduct process and processes pursuant to the Employee Handbook.
-The Director of Title IX and Civil Rights, Deputy, or designee will determine what policy violations will be considered "minor" and therefore eligible for amnesty in this context.
+The Title IX Coordinator, Deputy, or designee will determine what policy violations will be considered "minor" and therefore eligible for amnesty in this context.

-H. CONFIDENTIAL RESOURCE PROVIDERS
+G. CONFIDENTIAL RESOURCE PROVIDERS